-With the 2011 NBA Draft Lottery coming up on May 17, the teams participating in the lottery answered three lottery-related questions about their respective squads.
-Check out what the Wolves and the other lottery teams think about their needs, what getting a top 3 pick would mean for them and whether luck has been on their side before.
+With the 2011 NBA Draft Lottery coming up on May 17, WashingtonWizards.com and the 11 other teams participating in the lottery answered three lottery-related questions about their respective squads.
+Check out what the Wizards and the other lottery teams think about their needs, what getting a top 3 pick would mean for them and whether luck has been on their side before.

 Matt Rochinski, bobcats.com